 - Creating quality compost is fast and easy

-- Don’t have to clean every week
+- You don’t have to clean the coop every week

 - Scratching through the litter alleviates boredom for the chickens

 - The litter provides insulation of the floor during cold weather